 Do you ever feel like you’re going through the motions to get through the day?
 Do you continue to do what you do because you have always done it that way?
 You may not even have considered that you can change what you’re doing AND have more joyful experiences.
 My book, Define Your WHY, shares stories and involves you in activities to get to know YOU better and have a more meaningful life where you can live and learn on purpose.
 This book is for anyone who wants to discover or re-discover their WHY.

-Define Your WHY: Own Your Story So You Can Live and Learn on Purpose is now available on Amazon here:
+Define Your WHY: Own Your Story So You Can Live and Learn on Purpose is available on:

-If you’d like to purchase the paperback version in bulk (10+ books), Sarah Thomas can be contacted at firstname.lastname@example.org for a discount.
+If you’d like to purchase the paperback version in bulk (10+ books), contact Sarah Thomas of EduMatch Publishing at email@example.com to discuss purchase multiple books at a discount.